Armita84/Taghche-Book-Review/README.md

 # Taghche-Book-Review
-Data Analysis and Visualization in addition to BERT Binary-classification in Taghche Book comments and reviews
+Data Analysis/Visualization, and BERT Binary-classification for Taghche Dataset (Persian Book comments and reviews)